AvijitBag07/bandwidthTest/guided_bandwidthTest_SYCLMigrated/README.md

    ```
    This step creates a JSON file named compile_commands.json with all the compiler invocations and stores the names of the input files and the compiler options.

 4. Pass the JSON file as input to the Intel® SYCLomatic Compatibility Tool.
 The result is written to a folder named dpct_output.
-The --in-root specifies path to the root of the source tree to be migrated.
+The --in-root specifies the path to the root of the source tree to be migrated.
    ```
    c2s -p compile_commands.json --in-root ../../.. --gen-helper-function
    ```